aprilr4/tutorials/src/sorting-filtering/index.md

 });
 ```

 The array contains a list of objects, each of which has the same properties: `name`, and `age`.
 The `.sort()` method can't know which of those properties we want to sort by, so our compare function specifically accesses the `.age` property.
-We use the same subtraction trick, but we subtracts `.age` property from each object.
+We use the same subtraction trick, but we subtract the `.age` property from each object.

 To sort by age descending, just reverse the subtraction order: